 The Felix Scholarship enables outstanding students from India to pursue graduate studies in any subject at the University of Oxford, the University of Reading and the School of Oriental and African Studies, University of London (SOAS).
 Felix has been supporting students at Oxford since 1991.
 The scholarships are administered by the three partner universities, with the support of the Felix Trustees.
 Please see the Felix Scholarship website for more information.

-The scholarship will cover 100% of University and college fees, a grant for living costs (around £14,100) and one return flight from India to the UK.
+The scholarship will cover 100% of course fees, a grant for living costs (around £14,500) and one return flight from India to the UK.
 Awards are made for the full duration of your fee liability for the agreed course.

 At Oxford, one award is also made each year to a non-Indian student who is ordinarily resident in a low income country outside India.
 For more information about the non-Indian scholarship, see the Eligibility section on this page.

 Decisions are expected to be made by the end of May 2019.
 If you have not heard from us by this time, then please assume that your application has been unsuccessful.
 Due to the volume of applications we receive, we regret that we are unable to contact unsuccessful applicants individually or provide feedback on applications.

 To be eligible for both the Indian and the non-Indian scholarship, you must be applying to start a new, full-time master's course or full-time DPhil course at Oxford.
 You must not have previously studied a course at the same level as the course to which you are applying (ie if you already have a master's degree, you will not be considered for this scholarship if you are applying for another master's course).
 You must be unable to take up your place at Oxford without financial assistance.